nodejs/http2/doc/api/http2.md

 A prototype-less object describing the current local settings of this `Http2Session`.
 The local settings are local to *this* `Http2Session` instance.

+#### http2session.pendingSettingsAck

+* Value: {boolean}

+Indicates whether or not the `Http2Session` is currently waiting for an acknowledgement for a sent SETTINGS frame.
+Will be `true` after calling the `http2session.settings()` method.
+Will be `false` once all sent SETTINGS frames have been acknowledged.

 #### http2session.remoteSettings